Cubeir/Vanilla-RTX-Tuner/README.md

 You’ll find TODOs scattered in the code if you’re looking for a place to start.

 ## Known Issues
-- Initial window size may be off on displays with scaling other than 100%; just resize manually.
+- Initial window size may be off with windows scaling setting other than 100%; resize manually.
-- Title bar buttons stay white in Light Mode.
 - Grainy materials produced by Material Noise Offset slider don't carry over the same noise to textures (e.g. currently noise varies between redstone lamp off and on)